 For cobalt, the following applies neither too much nor too little absorbed should be.
 This sounds terribly complicated at first, but it is actually quite simple.

-This is because cobalt is usually bound in cobalamin, i.e. vitamin B12.
-This means that all foods and food supplements with B12 also contain cobalt.
-Cobalt is generally found in onions, potatoes, sunflower seeds or Legumes is contained in cocoa powder.
-A particularly high content of the trace element can also be found in cocoa powder with a low oil content.
+This is because cobalt is mostly bound in cobalamin, i.e. vitamin B12.
+This means that all foods and supplements containing B12 also contain cobalt.
+Generally cobalt is found in onions, potatoes, sunflower seeds or Legumes contained.
+A particularly high content of the trace element is also found in weakly deoiled cocoa powder.

-As no isolated cobalt deficiency has occurred to date, the nutrient does not appear to be a problematic nutrient for vegans either.
-Therefore the DGE Cobalt - in contrast to B12 not as a potentially critical nutrient is defined for a vegan diet.4
+Since no isolated cobalt deficiency has occurred to date, the nutrient does not appear to be a problematic nutrient for vegans.
+Therefore the DGE Cobalt - in contrast to B12 - not as a potentially critical nutrient defined in vegan diet.4

 Should cobalt be supplemented?

-There is no reason for an isolated intake of cobalt.
-However, it makes sense for vegans in particular to take cobalamin.
-You can find more information on this in the article on Vitamin B12.
+There is no reason for an isolated supply of cobalt.
+However, it makes sense for vegans to take cobalamin.
+You can find more information about this in the article on Vitamin B12.

 Healthy and well supplied with cobalt through a plant-based diet

-In conclusion, it can be said that most people have a good supply of cobalt and have not yet experienced any deficiencies.
-With a balanced and wholesome plant-based lifestyle, you will get enough cobalt, stay fit and be able to take many nutrition-related diseases avoid
+In conclusion, what can be said about cobalt is that most people are well supplied with the trace element and deficiencies have not occurred to date.
+With a balanced and wholesome plant-based lifestyle, you get enough cobalt, stay fit and can get many diet-related diseases avoid

-If you want to take your health one step further, it's worth reading the articles on Salutogenesis or Forest bathing to look.
+If you want to take your health one step further, it's worth looking into the articles on Salutogenesis or Forest bathing to look.

 Hopefully the article could help you and answer your questions.
 If you have any questions or suggestions, feel free to leave me a comment.